mbreit/dokku-monit/README.md

 dokku monit:monitor myapp
 ```

+You can also use `monit:unmonitorall` and `monit:monitorall`
+to disable all apps at once.

 This keeps the Monit configuration but disables the check with
 Monit.

-To show the Monit status, run one of:
+Show the Monit status for one app or for all apps:

 ```shell
 dokku monit:status myapp